saswatijena/aws-dva-c02-notes/EC2.md

       - cannot be a boot volume
       - 99.9% durability

-## Encyption
+## Encyption 🔥

   - Default encryption: If encription by default is set on your account by your account admin, you cannot create unencrypted EBS volumes
   - Encrypted snapshots: If you can create an EBS volume from an encrypted snapshot, then you will get an encrypted volume.
-  - Unencypted snapshots: encyptions is option only if default encryption is not set
+  - Unencypted snapshots: encyption option is only availaible if default encryption is not set

 # Elastic Load Balancer 🔥